Who is Judy?

-Judy Clark, an activist with a long-standing history in the social movements of the 1960s and 1970s, was arrested in October 1981 and ultimately convicted of felony murder for her involvement in the armed robbery of a Brinks truck that left a guard and two police officers dead.
+Born in Brooklyn to a politically radical family, Judy Clark began her activist work in the civil rights movement at age fourteen.
+She became involved in the movements again racism and imperialism, the feminist and queer movements, but grew increasingly isolated and radicalized.
+She was arrested in October 1981 and ultimately convicted of felony murder for her involvement in the armed robbery of a Brinks truck during which a guard and two police officers were killed.
 Judy was unarmed and played a secondary role as a getaway driver.

-Now 62 years old, and in the 31st year of her 75-year-to-life sentence, Judy is a profoundly remorseful woman who has spent the last quarter century coming to terms with her past.
+Now 67 years old, and in the 36th year of her imprisonment, Judy is a profoundly remorseful woman.
 She says, “While my life is fueled by a hope-filled commitment to repair, I never forget that the lives lost on October 20 cannot be redeemed.
 I will always live with sorrow, shame, and regret for my role in their deaths.”

-Judy lives in a special volunteer unit with inmates who participate in the Puppies Behind Bars program.
-They raise and train puppies to become guide dogs for the blind, explosive detection dogs for law enforcement agencies, and service dogs for disabled veterans.
-She is currently raising her eighth puppy.
+Judy lives in an honor unit and participates in the Puppies Behind Bars program.
+The program raises and trains puppies to become guide dogs for the blind, explosive detection dogs for law enforcement agencies, and service dogs for disabled veterans.
+As of spring 2017, Judy is raising her twelfth puppy.

-Perhaps her most significant accomplishment is that, despite incarceration, Judy has been a warm, loving and influential mother to her now 31-year-old daughter, Harriet, a graduate of Stuyvesant High School in New York City, Stanford University, and the Iowa Writer’s Workshop.
+Perhaps her most significant accomplishment is that, despite incarceration, Judy has been a warm, loving and influential mother to her now 36-year-old daughter, Harriet, a graduate of Stuyvesant High School in New York City, Stanford University, and the Iowa Writer’s Workshop.
 Yet neither mother nor daughter has taken their relationship for granted.
-Currently a post-graduate writing fellow at Stanford, Harriet writes:
+Currently a writing teacher at Stanford University, Harriet writes:

-While the separation from my mother has been the major loss of my life, our relationship has always developed alongside the losses of other people, most significantly the nine children who have grown up without their fathers as a result of the crime in which my mother participated….
-She has spent the last two decades working to become the mother she wants me to have, the woman she first set out to be.
-It is a process she initiated largely out of a responsibility to me and it is the course by which she has faced a far greater sense of responsibility and the implications of these responsibilities.
+While the separation from my mother has been the major loss of my life, our relationship has always developed alongside the losses of other people, most significantly the nine children who have grown up without their fathers as a result of the crime in which my mother participated.